 Disk Management gives maximum available space in the shrinking window by default.
 Before clicking Shrink button, if any Windows Update or other files saved into C drive, the available free space is less than calculated.
-Simply run Shrink Volume function again if you received such error.
+If you also receive this error, simply run Shrink Volume again.

 2. File System error

 Sometimes, when there's File System error in a partition, Disk Management won't allow shrinking it.
 As you see in the screenshot, there's 7.53GB free space in system C drive, but in the shrinking window, available free space is shown as 0.

 If there are large amount of free space in C drive but Disk Management gives you little space to shrink, it means that there are some "unmovable" files located in this partition.
 This is another common issue while shrinking system C drive in Windows Server 2016.

 In the Shrink window, there is a tip "You cannot shrink a volume beyond the point where any unmovable files are located."

 For example: there are 4 blocks in C drive.
 If the unmovable files are located in block 3, you cannot shrink volume C to block 2 even though it is blank.